gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_motors.rst

 | ``left()`` and ``left(1, 2)`` and ``left(speed=1, tightness=2)`` all set the speed to 1 with a left turn of tightness 2.
 | ``left(2, 4, 1000)`` and ``left(2, tightness=4, duration=1000)`` and ``left(speed=2, tightness=4, duration=1000)`` all set the speed to 2 with a left turn of tightness 4 for 1sec.

-| The code below, ``left(speed=3, tightness=4, duration=4000)``, drives the buggy forward at speed 3 while it turns left in a curved path of approximate tightness 4 for 4 secs.
+| The code below, ``left(speed=3, tightness=4, duration=4000)``, drives the buggy forwards at speed 3 while it turns left in a curved path of approximate tightness 4 for 4 secs.

 .. code-block:: python